kvitaaaa/ANPR-and-ATCC-for-Smart-Traffic-Management-project/README.md

 - 📈 Visualization capabilities

 ### Results
-- you can file the result video at this location : "Provide the link of the output video."
+- you can file the result video at this location : [link for output](https://drive.google.com/file/d/1KlAeAj3-_8RlvUYgMs_QkiYHBhyD7PGM/view?usp=sharing)

 ## 🏗️ Project Structure
 ```